 Brookline Farmers Market From early June through late October, we are blessed with Farmers Markets that offer a variety of fresh, local goods for sale.
-The Brookline Farmerís Market, at the Centre Street West Parking lot, open rain or shine on Thursdays from 1:30 pm until dusk through October 27 is a gem.
+The Brookline Farmerís Market, at the Centre Street West Parking lot, is open rain or shine on Thursdays from 1:30 pm until 6:30.
 Shop here for local farm and other goods ó vegetables, fruits, cheese, plants, herbs, flowers, bread, meat, fish, berries (straw, blue, and rasp), and other fruit ó each in its season.
 The goods on sale are a bit more expensive than those in the supermarket, but they are from local farmers and craft shops (bakeries, herbal product makers, etc.) There will be one day when coupons for qualified seniors will be available at the Senior Center.
 To qualify you must be a Brookline resident at least 60 years old and have proof of identification and eligibility (i.e., Elder Housing tenancy, SSI, Medicaid, low-income section 8, BETS taxi ID, etc.)

 Other Farmers Markets They flourish all over the state.
 And you can find out where by going to the Massachusetts Farmersí Market Association web site.
 There you can find where, what, when, and even how to get there for sites in Newton, Brighton, Boston, Jamaica Plain, West Roxbury, and Roslindale ó and virtually anywhere you might want to wander on a lovely summer or fall day.